 “I’m not human.
-My hair contains electric impulses that allow me to interact with any electrical object.”
+My hair contains electric impulses that allows me to interact with electrical objects.”

 “Oh…you’re not human?”

-“No. In fact, you are the only human on this ship, besides Vaughan. ”
+“No. In fact, you’re the only human on this ship, besides Vaughan. ”

-I guess I ask a lot of questions but I didn’t think Tammy really minded.
+I know I asked a lot of questions but I didn’t think Tammy would mind.
 I had a feeling the others weren’t human because we only ate dinner together every other night.
-Of course I always went to the kitchen when I was hungry so maybe they did too but I never saw them.
+Of course I always went to the kitchen every night when I was hungry so maybe they did too but I never saw them.

 I also noticed none of them really liked talking about their past, nor did they bother asking me about mine.
-Sure I wondered about a few things, but I never really got hung up over it.
-They would tell me what they wanted me to know and I was okay with that.
+Sure I wondered about a few things, but I never really got hung up over them.
+I figured they would tell me what they wanted me to know and I was okay with that.

-I had been aboard the Jago for about three weeks already.
+I had been aboard the Jago for about three weeks.
 Time seemed to fly by.
-During that time I would wander around or play cards with Rei, which I always lost at.
+During that time I wandered around or played cards with Rei, which I always lost.
 Some days I would just lie in the sky deck; that’s where Kiko always was when she wasn’t busy.
-Yep, that’s right I just called her Kiko.
-It happened just a few days ago while we were lying in the sky deck.
+Yep, that’s right I called her Kiko.
+It happened just a few days earlier while we were lying in the sky deck.

 “Hey Akiko, would you mind if I made dinner tonight?
 I don’t know too many dishes but I’ve been practicing and I’d like to pull my weight somehow.”

-She chuckled, “I don’t think you’d last very long cooking enough food for all of us.”
+She chuckled, “I don’t think you’d last very long trying to cook enough food for all of us.”